nadzyah/log-anomaly-detector/README.md

   </tr>
   <tr>
     <td>MG_TARGET_DB</td>
     <td>MongoDB datadase, where the aggregated logs should be pushed.
-Usually it's the same as MG_INPUT_DB, but we keep this option in case you want to store aggregated logs in separate DB</td>
+Usually, it's the same as MG_INPUT_DB, but I keep this option in case you want to store aggregated logs in separate DB</td>
   </tr>
   <tr>
     <td>MG_INPUT_COLS</td>